-2020 marked the 100th Anniversary of Beaverbrook Scholarships at UNB and this year we celebrate the 40th anniversary of the creation of the Beaverbrook Scholars Award, which was created by former Beaverbrook Scholars, "to support others as we were once supported."
+2020 marked the 100th Anniversary of Beaverbrook Scholarships at UNB and in 2021, we celebrated the 40th anniversary of the creation of the Beaverbrook Scholars Award, which was created by former Beaverbrook Scholars, "to support others as we were once supported."

 The list of past recipients reads like a who’s who of Canada.
 Former chair of the board of directors for Bell Canada and UNB's fifth Chancellor, Dr. Richard Currie, is a Beaverbrook Scholar and was named one of Canada’s Top Chief Executives of All-time.
 Another past recipient is former New Brunswick Premier Dr. Frank McKenna, who after his successful career in provincial politics went on to become the Canadian Ambassador to the United States and is the current deputy chair of the TD Bank Group.